 On June 2, 2014, the Company entered into a \$60 million facility agreement (the "Deerfield Facility Agreement") with Deerfield Private Design Fund III, LP ("Deerfield").
 The first payment to the Company under the terms of the Deerfield Facility Agreement consisted of a term loan of \$15 million (the "Term Notes") and a senior secured loan of \$10 million (the "Deerfield Convertible Notes").
-As of June 30, 2016, Deerfield is no longer obligated to provide the Company any additional disbursements under the Deerfield Facility Agreement.
 All loans issued under the Deerfield Facility Agreement bear interest at 9.75% per annum.
 Deerfield may convert any portion of the outstanding principal and any accrued but unpaid interest on the Deerfield Convertible Notes into shares of the Company's common stock at an initial conversion price of \$5.85 per share.

 The Company also issued to Deerfield a warrant to purchase 14,423,076 shares of Series D redeemable convertible preferred stock ("Series D Preferred") at an exercise price of \$0.78 per share, which is exercisable until June 2, 2024 (the "Deerfield Warrant").
 Upon completion of the IPO, the Deerfield Warrant automatically converted into a warrant to purchase 1,923,077 shares of the Company's common stock at an exercise price of \$5.85 per share.
-This warrant qualifies as a participating security under ASC Topic 260, Earnings per Share and is treated as such in the earnings per share calculation (Note I).
 In the event that a Major Transaction occurs, as defined below, Deerfield may require the Company to redeem the Deerfield Warrant for a cash amount equal to the Black-Scholes value of the portion of the Deerfield Warrant to be redeemed (the "Put Option").
 A Major Transaction is (i) a consolidation, merger, exchange of shares, recapitalization, reorganization, business combination or other similar event; (ii) the sale or transfer in one transaction or a series of related transactions of all or substantially all of the assets of the Company; (iii) a third-party purchase, tender or exchange offer made to the holders of outstanding shares, such that following such purchase, tender or exchange offer a change of control has occurred; (iv) the liquidation, bankruptcy, insolvency, dissolution or winding-up affecting the Company; (v) the shares of the Company's common stock cease to be listed on any eligible market; and (vi) at any time, the shares of the Company's common stock cease to be registered under Section 12 of the Securities Exchange Act of 1934, as amended (the "Exchange Act").